 A healthy, calm cat’s fur rests smoothly against the body.
-Cat's are self-grooming animals which mean the state of their fur can tell you a lot about the health of the animal.
-Unkempt fur can indicate ill health, and should not be ignored, especially when accompanied by other symptoms, such as lethargy, or vomiting.
+Cats are self-grooming animals which mean the state of their fur can tell you a lot about the health of the animal.
+Unkempt fur can indicate ill health and should not be ignored, especially when accompanied by other symptoms, such as lethargy or vomiting.
 But a suddenly fluffed coat, including a “bottle brush” tail, suggests fear or aggression.
-It's best to back off from a cat exhibiting this kind of aggressive response.
+It's best to back off from a cat exhibiting this kind of response.

 06 of 07

 Humans can’t always detect or interpret the scent cues cats use for communication.
 However, among scent tools, cats employ strong urine and feces marking, bunting (body rubbing) behavior, and clawing to leave scented messages that other cats read.
-Cats are selfish about their territory, and the scents they leave behind are clearly designed to send the message that "this territory is mine" to would-be interlopers.
+Cats are territorial, and the scents they leave behind are clearly designed to send the message that "this territory is mine" to would-be interlopers.
 Their sense of scent is so powerful that even very young kittens utilize scent before they can see clearly.

 07 of 07

 The cat’s total body posture indicates everything from confidence to fear or submission.
 To understand the full message, the body talk must be read in conjunction with what the eyes, ears, tail, fur, and vocalizations express.

 A relaxed and happy cat would have ears point slightly forward, eyes relaxed, and whiskers are also pointed forward.
 The more you pay attention to your cat the easier it will be to read its body language and learn what they're trying to tell you.